openwisp/openwisp-docs/user/configure-device.rst

     "Adapter Type: Intel PRO/1000 MT Desktop".
 Do not use the same IP Address that you used for the local OpenWISP website you hosted before.
-That suggested change applies only when you boot into the OpenWRT device as per the description of the above link (for example, if you set 192.168.56.2 as the IP Address of your local OpenWISP website, please use another IP such as 192.168.56.3 for the IP Address of the OpenWRT device).
+That suggested change applies only when you boot into the OpenWrt device as per the description of the above link (for example, if you set 192.168.56.2 as the IP Address of your local OpenWISP website, please use another IP such as 192.168.56.3 for the IP Address of the OpenWrt device).

 3. Install openwisp-config
 --------------------------